Car Seat Information

 Ready to roll?
 Infant car seat advice for a safe ride.

-We recommend that you buy a new car seat and read the instructions carefully before installing and using it.
-Car seats should not be used past their expiration date, which is usually about five years from the manufacture date (you can find it on a sticker on the seat).
-Car seats should also be replaced after an accident.
+We recommend that you buy a new car seat and read the manuals for both the vehicle and the car seat carefully before installing and using it.
+Car seats should not be used past their expiration date; this date can be found in the car seat manual.

-Getting a used car seat is risky — there’s no way to tell if it’s been in an accident or if its safety has been compromised in other ways.
+Getting a used car seat can be risky - there may be no way to tell if it has been in an accident or if its safety has been compromised in other ways.

 Fitting and safety tips

-- The middle of the back seat is the safest spot to install your baby’s car seat.
-Never place a rear-facing car seat in a spot with an active air bag.
+• The middle of the back seat is the best practice spot to install your child’s car seat.
+Never place a rear-facing car seat in a spot with an active frontal air bag.

-- Make sure the car seat base is secured tightly in the car.
-You shouldn’t be able to wiggle it more than about an inch in any direction.
+• Make sure the car seat is installed tightly in the vehicle.
+You shouldn’t be able to wiggle it more than about an inch in any direction with a gentle handshake at the belt path.

 For more information on choosing the right car seat and installing it properly, attend Swedish’s class on car seat safety and installation.